ShubhAgarwal-dev/ZTMPython/README.md

+# message from author I have some of my notes from
-# Complete Python Developer in 2020: Zero to Mastery
+## Complete Python Developer in 2020: Zero to Mastery

 This repository contains all the codes and notes, which I prepared when I was pursuing this [course](https://www.udemy.com/share/101URkAkIZdlpbR3w=/) by [@aneagoie](https://github.com/aneagoie).